spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/dynamic-data-api/how-to-guides/how-to-configure-dynamic-data-api.md

 {% info_block infoBox %}

-Currently, the process entails manually executing SQL queries as there is no existing user interface (UI) feature in Spryker for it.
+Currently, the process entails manually executing SQL queries or importing via config file as there is no existing user interface (UI) feature in Spryker for it.
 However, future releases are expected to introduce an UI solution for adding new rows to the `spy_dynamic_entity_configuration` table.

 {% endinfo_block %}